diskuv/dkml-ghmirror/README.md

 The DKML Installer for OCaml generates and distributes installers for the Diskuv OCaml distribution.
 Windows is ready today; macOS will be available soon.

+Commercial tools and support are available from Diskuv for mixed OCaml/C development; however, this pure OCaml distribution only has limited support for mixed OCaml/C. For example, the `ctypes` opam package has been patched to work with Visual Studio but is out-dated.
+Contact support AT diskuv.com if you need OCaml/C development.

 For news about Diskuv OCaml,
 [![Twitter URL](https://img.shields.io/twitter/url/https/twitter.com/diskuv.svg?style=social&label=Follow%20%40diskuv)](https://twitter.com/diskuv) on Twitter.